The Purpose of Purpose

 : Cal Newport, creator of the blog StudyHacks, discusses why “Follow your passion” may be a bad piece of advice and how some self exploration on your part can turn it into a great one.

-This final value of purpose is built on self awareness http://www.oakland.edu/ipause/Self-awareness.
+.
 This means having a clear perception of your personality, including your strengths, weaknesses, thoughts, beliefs, motivation and emotions.
 It allows you to understand other people, their perception of you, and your responses towards them.
-This solid foundation can help to guide your development.
+This solid foundation will guide your development.
 Knowing what your comfort zone is and learning to step outside its boundary is crucial to growth as an individual.
 Your comfort zone is a behavioral space that best minimizes your stress and level of risk.
 The behaviors that fall here give you a feeling of mental security.
 This idea goes back to the research of psychologists Robert Yerkes and John Dodson, who identified a relationship between a state of comfort and a steady level of performance CURVE (JPG PDF).
-However, they found that a state of optimal anxiety, which lies just outside the comfort zone, maximizes your performance
+However, they found that a state of optimal stimulation, which lies just outside the comfort zone, maximizes your performance

 by slightly raising your levels of stress.
 Not too much, not too little, just right!